 - However, if your child gets too loud or gets up from the time-out, return your child to the time-out.
-You can either move your child to a more secluded area at this point or give your child a warning that he will lose a particular privilege if he does not remain in time-out.
-You can stop the timer while the child is out of the designated area, but avoid adding on more time to the time-out or threatening to add more time, as this is generally not helpful.
+You can either move your child to a more secluded area at this point or give your child a warning that he’ll lose a particular privilege if he doesn’t remain in time-out.
+You can stop the timer while your child is out of the designated area.
+But avoid adding on more time to the time-out or threatening to add more time, as this is generally not helpful.

 - When the timer goes off and your child is quiet, label the misbehavior again (or you can have your child label it).
 Then, either ask or tell your child what a more appropriate behavior would be next time the situation arises.
 Avoid apologizing* (unless absolutely necessary) or hugging at this time, but you can hug and show more affection once your child does the next “good” behavior.

 - You may then have your child leave the time-out spot.
 BUT… If a demand was placed on your child before the time-out, have your child complete that demand immediately.

 - Praise your child for getting back on track as soon as you can after the time-out.
 Try to catch your child doing something good so that you can praise him.

 - Use time-out for the targeted behavior consistently, meaning every time your child does that behavior.